vamshikrishna45/taskflow-pro/README.md

 Used for:
 - Publishing task-related events
-- Allowing FastAPI to react instantly
+- Allowing FastAPI & Celery to react instantly

-- Optional caching
+📌 No permanent storage

-📌 No permanent data storage
+📌 Lightweight and fast

 ---

-### 🔵 Celery (Background Worker)
+### 🔵 Celery (Background Workers)

 Handles:
 - Email notifications